hamzamix/StarWise/README.md

-# StarWise
+# Starwise

-Smart GitHub Stars Manager
+A self-hosted GitHub stars manager powered by Gemini AI.